 - Interest on Auto Loan (not the payment itself though)

-Concerning depreciation, there are multiple ways to calculate this type of expense for a vehicle:
+Concerning depreciation, there are multiple ways to calculate this type of business expense for a vehicle:

 - Straight-Line Depreciation